RunestoneInteractive/RunestoneServer/source/Trees/heap.rst

           i = 0  [0, 2, 3, 6, 5, 9]

-The complete binary heap implementation can be seen in Active
+The complete binary heap implementation can be seen in ActiveCode 2.